The essential resource for your practice

 Urologists Receive 3.3 Percent of Electronic Prescribing Incentive Money Paid for 2009

-According to the 2009 Physician Quality Reporting System (PQRS) and Electronic Prescribing (ERx) Experience Report recently issued by the Centers for Medicare & Medicaid Services (CMS), urologists received ERx incentive payments for 2009 totaling almost $5 million dollars and representing 3.32 percent of the national total paid to all providers for the year.@blurbend Ophthalmology received the highest percentage, with more than 20 percent, and cardiology was second with almost 17 percent.
+According to the 2009 Physician Quality Reporting System (PQRS) and Electronic Prescribing (ERx) Experience Report (link removed) recently issued by the Centers for Medicare & Medicaid Services (CMS), urologists received ERx incentive payments for 2009 totaling almost $5 million dollars and representing 3.32 percent of the national total paid to all providers for the year.@blurbend Ophthalmology received the highest percentage, with more than 20 percent, and cardiology was second with almost 17 percent.

 The mean amount paid to a urologist for 2009 (representing 2 percent of their Medicare allowables) was $4,578.
 CMS noted that 21 percent of the eligible urologists participated in the ERx program and more than half of those who participated (56 percent) were successful in collecting an incentive payment.
 In 2009, a provider could use three codes to report his/her ERx behavior and could only report using the claims reporting mechanism.
 In 2010, the number of codes was reduced to one (G8553) and there were more reporting options (claims, registry and electronic health records).
 It remains to be seen if the simplification of reporting will lead to higher incentives for 2010, but through the first half of the year, the CMS statistics indicate that performance rates are lower.